trivenidabholkar-dev/PRODIGY_WD_05/README.md

+# 🌦️ Weather App

+A simple and responsive Weather Application that provides real-time weather information for any city.

+---

+## 🚀 Features

+- 🌍 Search weather by city name
+- 🌡️ Shows temperature, humidity, and weather condition
+- ☁️ Weather icons display
+- 📱 Responsive design (mobile + desktop)
+- ⚡ Fast and easy to use

+---

+## 🛠️ Tech Stack

+- HTML
+- CSS
-(OR replace with React if you used React)
+- JavaScript  (OR replace with React if you used React)

 ---